 The varied fortunes of these brands

-That’s why X-Cart offers such a powerful tool for building e-commerce websites.
-X-Cart offers a free trial, which is a great way to start an e-commerce website.
-Many X-Cart customers start out with the free trial before signing up for the paid package that grows as long as your business grows.
-The pricing starts at $49 a month.
-However, the total cost of website development may go up to $40K based on the features and functionality you need.
-But that’s not much compared to other eCommerce website builders, such as Magento, that may cost as much as $190,000 per year.
-The starter plan includes all the basic features you may need to quickly launch and grow your store.
-But if you have more complex needs, feel free to contact our solution engineers to discuss the details.
+That’s why X-Cart offers such a powerful tool for building eCommerce websites.
+X-Cart offers a free trial, which is a great way to try out the software available.
+Many X-Cart customers start out with the free trial before signing up for the paid package, which starts at $49 a month.
+The best part?
+You can add features and functionality to your website as you go, never giving up customization or control over your digital brand.
+The starter plan includes all the basic features you may need to quickly launch and grow your store, but if you have more complex needs, feel free to contact our solution engineers to discuss the details.
 Our team is here to ensure you select the right product for your business, and coach you as you grow.

-To keep e-commerce website development costs as low as possible, you can also try your hand at do-it-yourself design, which is one of the many benefits you get with X-Cart.
+To keep eCommerce website development costs as low as possible, you can also try your hand at our do-it-yourself package, which is one of the many benefits of X-Cart.

 - Ready-made templates.